ksator/arista_eos_streaming_telemetry_with_telegraf/README.md

 management api gnmi
   transport grpc def
     ip access-group GNMI
   provider eos-native
 ```

 `provider eos-native` is required to serve gNMI subscription requests to EOS native paths.
-So, using the above configuration, a gNMI client can subscribes to both OpenConfig and native paths.
+So, using the above configuration, a gNMI client can subscribes to both OpenConfig paths and native paths.

 # Configure Telegraf

 We will use the Telegraf configuration file [telegraf.conf](telegraf.conf).
 It uses:
  - a gNMI input plugin configured to subscribe to OpenConfig and native paths
- - the influxdb output plugin
+ - the influxDB output plugin

 So the devices will stream OpenConfig and EOS native data to Telegraf.
 And Telegraf will store the data to Influxdb.